Subquantum Kinetics: A Systems Approach to Physics and Cosmology

 Subquantum Kinetics predictions and their verification

-Note that the 3rd edition is currently out of print.
+Also please note that the 3rd edition paperback is currently out of print.

-New Features Found in the Fourth Edition of Subquantum Kinetics
+New Features Found in the Fifth Edition of Subquantum Kinetics

 In Chapter 5 Fields and Forces: